hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 3. Fork the module repo into your own github account.
 4. Back in your TFE organization, navigate to the **modules** section and add the Azure Compute module to your private registry.

+???
+This needs to be updated to point at my forked copy of the module, which has the following customizations.
+Maybe this can be it's own exercise or lab...

+* Updated version constraint for `random`
+* Removed requirement for an ssh_key
+* Bumped version up

 ---
 name: chapter-10a-tfe-lab-solution
 .center[.lab-header[📚 Lab Exercise 10a: Solution]]